antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 ```

 **Remark:** The package "DSL::Bulgarian", [AAp2], reuses the English-based grammars for computational workflows.
-It just provides Bulgarian tokens that replace English tokens -- the assumption is short Bulgarian and English commands
+It just provides Bulgarian tokens that replace English tokens -- the assumption is that short Bulgarian and English commands
 have the same structure, [AA2].
 Hence, a fair amount of the Bulgarian random sentences are "wrong."
 As mentioned in
 the previous section, correct Bulgarian sentences are, of course, also parsed.